 The quotation process is where any particular considerations for an overhead crane installation begin.
 During this time, the overhead crane installer will look over generic crane equipment designs as well as blueprints or building floor plans to give their best estimate of how long it will take to install an overhead crane in the customer's company.

 In the quote, the crane installer will specify a window or time frame in which they believe the crane installation will be completed.
-This can take anything from 2 to 10 working days, with more comprehensive or intricate crane installations taking longer.
+This can take anywhere from 2 to 10 working days, with more comprehensive or intricate crane installations taking longer.
 Once they've brought the cranes, trucks, materials, and all other installation equipment on-site, they won't be able to break up their time or stop and restart the crane installation without significantly increasing the cost of the crane installation.

 After receiving a purchase order, the overhead crane manufacturer will begin constructing and erecting the crane, which can take anywhere from 2 to 12 months.